 Okay, we hope you saved room.
 If you’re a foodie, this next one is for you.
 With just 3 nights in Todos Santos, you really cannot experience all the good food this town has to offer.
 Case in point–the dining options in Las Tunas!

-Las Tunas is the next town over from Todos Santos, just 5 minutes away.
+Las Tunas is a small neighborhood situated not too far from Todos Santos’ town center, just 5 minutes away.
 This was actually where our Airbnb was, and we’re so glad that we were able to discover this small little neighborhood.

 In fact, some of our best meals were had right in Las Tunas just one block away from our accommodation.
 Because we were limited on time but wanted to try SO many restaurants, we went “dinner hopping” in this area which we totally recommend in a foodie town like Todos Santos.